-As is clear from Eq.
-(4), / represents a characteristic linear scale equal to the width of the band of land adjacent the coast which would be moistened by the incoming oceanic air masses if the precipitated moisture were uniformly distributed over x with

-- near the ocean of a width not exceeding several hundred kilometers; the much more extensive inner parts of the continents would have invariably remained arid.
-Already at this stage of our consideration we come to the conclusion that in order to explain the observed existence of the extensive well-moistened continental areas several thousand kilometers in length (the Amazon river basin, Equatorial Africa, Siberia), where natural - forests are still functioning (Bryant et al., 1997), it is necessary to involve a different, 10 active mechanism of ocean-to-land moisture transport.
+As is clear from (4), l represents a characteristic linear scale equal to the width of the band of land adjacent the coast which would be moistened by the incoming oceanic air masses if the precipitated moisture were uniformly distributed over x with a density P(0).
+For land areas with ordinary orography (regions 1-3, 4b, 5) the mean value of l is about 600 km, Table 1, i.e. it is significantly smaller than the characteristic horizontal dimensions of the continents.
+Thus, the passive geophysical transport of moisture to land would only be able to ensure normal life functioning in a narrow band near the ocean of a width not exceeding several hundred kilometers; the much more extensive inner parts of the continents would have invariably remained arid.
+Already at this stage of our consideration we come to the conclusion that in order to explain the observed existence of the extensive well-moistened continental areas several thousand kilometers in length (the Amazon river basin, Equatorial Africa, Siberia), where natural forests are still functioning (Bryant et al., 1997), it is necessary to involve a different, active mechanism of ocean-to-land moisture transport.